3.2.5.1 Load-Case-Combinator

 Braces "(" and ")" can be used to override the default priority of operators (see fig. 3.2.5.1.4).

 On the right-hand side of a combination expression simplified regular expressions may be used.
-They end with "$" and match all names that are identical up to the "$".
+They end with "$" or "*" and match all names that are identical up to the "$" or "*" respectively.
 So "wind$" matches for example "windNorth" and "windSouth" but not "wWest".
 All items that match get combined in an OR-relation.

 The application of simplified regular expressions allows to categorize actions via their names and to formulate generally applicable combinations rules.
 In fig. 3.2.5.1.5 the load-cases "w11", "w22", "s11" and "s22" play the role of load-cases that could have been supplied via load-components. "w" and "s" use regular expressions to catch all load-cases that start with "w" and "s".